junos1982/cotex-app-enterprise-scale/README.md

    terraform destroy
    ```

+## Automate deployments with GitHub Actions

+This repository includes a reusable workflow in `.github/workflows/terraform.yml` that plans every pull request and applies the configuration to Azure when changes are pushed to the `main` branch.
+The workflow operates directly against the `terraform/environments/dev` folder so you can keep adding new environments without changing the automation.

+### Required repository secrets

+Configure the following secrets in your GitHub repository to allow the workflow to authenticate with Azure and connect to the remote state storage.
+Federated credentials with GitHub Actions are recommended so that no long-lived client secrets are required.

+- `AZURE_CLIENT_ID` – Application (client) ID for the federated identity service principal.
+- `AZURE_TENANT_ID` – Azure AD tenant ID.
+- `AZURE_SUBSCRIPTION_ID` – Subscription that will host the sample infrastructure.
+- `TF_BACKEND_RESOURCE_GROUP` – Resource group that contains the Terraform state storage account.
+- `TF_BACKEND_STORAGE_ACCOUNT` – Name of the storage account created for Terraform state.
+- `TF_BACKEND_CONTAINER` – Blob container inside the storage account that stores the state file.
+- `TF_BACKEND_KEY` – Name of the blob that should hold the state file (for example `dev.terraform.tfstate`).
+- `TF_VAR_RESOURCE_GROUP_NAME` – Name of the resource group to create (matches the `resource_group_name` variable).

+You can optionally define additional `TF_VAR_...` secrets (such as `TF_VAR_LOCATION`) to override variable defaults for the automated runs.
+Secrets are exposed to Terraform through environment variables, so no sensitive data is committed to the repository.

+The workflow writes a temporary `backend.hcl` file at runtime using the values above.
+The new `terraform/.gitignore` file ensures backend configuration and variable files remain untracked in Git.

 ## Extending the architecture

 - Create additional modules under `terraform/modules` to encapsulate reusable building blocks (e.g., networks, databases).